asteinarson/knemm/README.md

 ## The purpose of states
 Maybe you see now that `knemm` primarily builds and manages a YAML tree representing database requirements.
 Claims are usually not applied directly to databases.

 The key to why this works is that every database schema can be converted into a state (a YAML/JSON tree).
-And from there we can process compare and generate diffs.
+And from there we can process, compare and generate diffs.
+These diffs can then be applied back on an actual DB.

 ### Database to state - an example
-We start by creating a database, using `knedb` helper (her a Postgres DB):
+We start by creating a database, using the `knedb` helper (here a Postgres DB):
 ```bash
 $ knedb create me?my_pass@pg PersonTest
 Database <PersonTest> on client type <pg> was created.
 ```
-Then enter a PSQL prompt, for the new DB:
+Then enter a PSQL prompt, for the newly created DB:
 ```SQL
 > CREATE TABLE person (id serial primary key, email text unique);
 ```
+We exit PSQL.
 Then let's see that as a state:
 ```bash
 $ knemm join me?my_pass@pg:PersonTest
 person: